 We sought views on initial proposals for the draft assessment criteria for Personal Independence Payment between 9 May and 31 August 2011.

-Following feedback on the initial proposals, we revised the draft assessment criteria for Personal Independence Payment and consulted on the second draft of the assessment criteria for Personal Independence Payment between 16 January and 30 April 2012.
+Following feedback on the initial proposals, we revised the draft assessment criteria for Personal Independence Payment.
+We consulted on the second draft of the assessment criteria for Personal Independence Payment between 16 January and 30 April 2012.

 We consulted on proposals on some of the rules for claiming Personal Independence Payment, Disability Living Allowance, Carer’s Allowance and Attendance Allowance between 26 March and 30 June 2012.